 Project Optimist policies

-Project Optimist is a member of the Tiny News Collective and Local Independent Online News Publishers.
+Project Optimist is a member of the Tiny News Collective, Local Independent Online News Publishers, The 19th News Network, and the Institute for Nonprofit News.

 Editorial Independence, Fundraising, and Donations